okviz/okviz.github.io/_mydocs/synoptic-panel/index.md

 <img src="images/synoptic-panel.png" width="550" class="naked">

-The first version of Synoptic Panel was released in 2015 as part of the *Power BI Best Visual Contest*, where it won first prize.
+Synoptic Panel is available in three different versions:

+- **Synoptic Panel v1**: The original version of the visual which is now deprecated.

+- **Synoptic Panel v2**: The latest and most advanced version of the visual.

+- **Synoptic Panel Lite**: A simplified, limited version of the v2 which is certified by Microsoft.

+For more information about the different versions, see the [Versions page](versions.md).

-**The v2.0 is the latest and most advanced version of the visual**, which replace the previous legacy version.
-This version has been rewritten starting from scratch in 2024 to take advantage of the latest Power BI APIs and to provide a more robust and flexible solution, including new features and improvements.
+>> **IMPORTANT**: The documentation on this site refers to the latest version of Synoptic Panel (v2) unless otherwise specified.
+If you are still using the original version (v1), we recommend upgrading to the latest version to take advantage of the new features and improvements.

-> Do you know what a Power BI custom visual is?
-Here is a [quick introduction](../get-started/custom-visuals.md) to help you understand the concept.